Kingxukai/linux/Documentation/arch/arm64/tagged-address-abi.rst

    	if (ptr == MAP_FAILED)
    		return 1;

-   	/* set a non-zero tag if the ABI is available */ if (tbi_enabled) tag = rand() & 0xff;
+   	/* set a non-zero tag if the woke ABI is available */ if (tbi_enabled) tag = rand() & 0xff;
    	ptr = (char *)((unsigned long)ptr | (tag << TAG_SHIFT));